 The Editable? column indicates whether the license server administrator can update the given policy.

-Note • These policies are of interest to the administrator of a local license server.
+Note - These policies are of interest to the administrator of a local license server.
 The administrator of a CLS instance cannot edit license server policies.

-For more information about the process of overriding settings, go to Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+For more information about the process of overriding settings, go to the appropriate section: